Serving Out-of-State Subpoena in California

 In some cases, you may need to provide a supporting affidavit or declaration.
 The affidavit provides details about the legal case involved and confirms that the subpoena issued by the home state is valid and enforceable.
 The aim of the affidavit is to ascertain that the California court understands the context of the request and also to verify that the subpoena complies with applicable laws.
 It may also provide further reasons why the subpoenaed party’s testimony or documents are necessary for the legal proceeding.

-The party requesting the out-of-state subpoena should prepare a California subpoena that reflects the terms of the original out-of-state subpoena.
+The party requesting the out-of-state subpoena should prepare a California subpoena that mirrors the terms of the original.
 This document will be submitted to the California court, and it will be issued by the clerk once the request is approved.
 The California subpoena should include the same instructions and details as the out-of-state subpoena, but must be formatted according to California’s rules.

 2. Jurisdictional Requirements and Applicable Court Rules